 Chicken Stock Concentrate

 Wash and dry all produce.
-Bring 2 cups water to boil in a small pot.
-Halve, peel, and dice shallot.
+Bring 2 cups water to a boil in a small pot.
+Halve, peel, and mince shallot.
 Zest and halve lemon.
 Halve grape tomatoes.
-Trim and thinly slice scallions, keeping greens and whites separate.
+Trim, then thinly slice scallions, keeping greens and whites separate.
 Finely chop parsley.

 Place dried cherries in a small bowl.
-Pour over just enough boiling water to cover cherries (you’ll need to save 1 cup for later).
+Pour over just enough boiling water to cover cherries (you’ll need to save 1 cup for the couscous).
 Set aside.

-Heat a drizzle of oil in a large pan over high heat.
-Pat pork chops dry with a paper towel.
+Heat a drizzle of oil in a large pan over medium-high heat.
+Pat pork dry with a paper towel.
 Season all over with salt and pepper.
 Add to pan and cook to desired doneness, 3-6 minutes per side.
-Remove and let rest 5 minutes.
+Remove from pan and set aside to rest a few minutes.

-Fluff couscous with a fork.
-Toss with grape tomatoes, scallion greens, lemon zest, remaining cherries, and juice of half a lemon.
-Season with salt, pepper, and lemon juice (to taste).
-Divide couscous between plates and top with pork chops.
+Fluff couscous with a fork, then toss in tomatoes, scallion greens, remaining cherries, lemon zest, and a squeeze or two of lemon juice.
+(TIP: For extra flavor, add 1 TBSP butter before tossing.)
+Season with salt, pepper, and more lemon juice (to taste).
+Divide between plates and top with pork.
 Drizzle with pan sauce and garnish with parsley.